felipeDev303/felipeDev303/README.md

 - 🎓 **Programming Student** passionate about technology and innovation.
 - 🌱 Constantly learning new skills to improve and expand my knowledge.
 - 💡 Interested in building systems and tackling challenging problems with creative solutions.
-- 🎵 I am interested in creative and competitive coding.
+- 🎵 I am interested in creative coding.

 ---